OmriGawi/FitFinder/README.md

 Matching app based on the MVVM architecture using Kotlin, ViewModel, LiveData, Coroutines, Navigation and more.

-### Prerequisites

-The project has all required dependencies in the gradle files.
-Add the Project to Android Studio or Intelij and build.All the required dependencies will be downloaded and installed.

 ## Architecture

 The project uses MVVM architecture pattern.